Leo-NR/Leo-NR/README.md

-## I'm 15 years old and studying Python 🐍
+## I'm a Computer Science student in IFSUL, and i'm currently studying python by myself 🐍